Code-Institute-Submissions/ThingsToDo_Miyagi/README.md

 2. Adding more activities or places
 3. Food page (ex: introduction of local delicacies)
 4. Trip suggestions
+5. Google Map markers with info windows: After so many tries and advices, I coudln't figure out to a probelm I had to set the info windows.
+   I would liek to Implement as soon as my skill is improved.

 ## Technologies Used